grafana/mimir/docs/internal/tools/markblocks.md

 ## `deletion` mark

-When `-mark deletion` is provided, this tool uploads a `DeletionMark` which tells the compactor that the block provided.
+When `-mark deletion` is provided, this tool uploads a `DeletionMark` which tells the compactor that the block provided should be deleted.
-This is a **destructive operation**, proceed with caution.
+This is a **destructive operation** (although it won't happen immediately, the default delation delay is 12h, see `-compactor.deletion-delay` value), proceed with caution.

 ### Example